 Thinking About a Gap Year?

-If you decide to defer your matriculation at Middlebury, all you need to do is
+If you would like to defer your matriculation at Middlebury, all you need to do is:

 - Send in your deposit.

-- Request the deferral by June 1 with information about what your plans are for the year.
+- Request the deferral by June 1, 2015 with information about what your plans are for the year to the Dean of Admissions.
+You will be notified in writing of our decision.

-- Verify in writing that you will not apply to other colleges during your time off.
+- You will be asked to verify in writing that you will neither apply to nor enroll in another degree granting program at other colleges during your time off.
 (This is a binding agreement, which, if broken, will result in forfeiting your admission to Middlebury.)

 - Next year, resubmit the financial aid forms (if applicable).
 If your circumstances have not changed, the aid package will be similar to the one currently offered.